 Recent increased attention regarding the risks of climate change may result in an increase in the stigmatization of the Company's industry (mineral resource development and mineral extraction and processing).
 This may result in reduced interest or investment participation by capital market participants and the Company, thereby making it more difficult for the Company to raise funding on terms that are acceptable to the Company.
 In addition, increased concerns about climate change and any negative sentiments about the Company's industry and sector may adversely affect the timing or ability to receive or maintain any required environmental permits.
-To address these risks, the Company's business plans and activities, and their impacts on the Company's stakeholders.
+To address these risks, the Company considers the importance of environmental, social and governance (ESG) issues and outcomes in terms of the Company's business plans and activities, and their impacts on the Company's stakeholders.
 Although ESG considerations are embedded in the Company's current and future operational plans, the Company has not set a long-term emissions-reduction goal, and the Company does not have a formal decarbonization strategy.